JoseCToscano/strooper-wallet/README.md

 [![Launch QR Code](https://api.qrserver.com/v1/create-qr-code/?size=200x200&data=https://t.me/strooper_bot/strooper)](https://t.me/strooper_bot/strooper)

 ### 2. Start the Bot
 Once in Telegram, click **Start** to begin interacting with the bot.
-The bot will guide you through setting up your wallet and managing your web3 assets.
+The bot will guide you through setting up your wallet and managing your Stellar assets.

 ### 3. Reopen the MiniApp
 After closing the app, you can relaunch it by typing `/start` in the bot’s chat or by clicking the link above.